 Lowe’s carries a line of colored chalkboard paint by Valspar.
 It’s very thin and you aren’t going to just be able to use one coat and go.
 I ended up using 3 coats of the paint to get the desired look and effect that I wanted.
 One thing I loved about this paint is that it dries very quickly.
 I used a paint roller that would result in a very smooth finish and it worked great!

 Once the paint dries, take a piece of chalk and color your entire chalkboard the area with the chalk.
 Why?
 To prevent ghosting.
 What’s ghosting you ask?
 Do you remember as a kid when you would write on the chalkboard, erase, and you could still see what you wrote?
 That my friend is ghosting.
-The same thing can happen with your wall.
+The same thing can happen to your wall.

 So to prevent that, taking a piece of chalk and running it all across the area will act as a protective layer so to speak and help cut down on that ghosting.
 It will keep the chalk from soaking into the paint and your walls.
 Once you’ve done that, grab a rag and wipe the chalk off.